njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 - The documentation is not up-to-date.
 It was done in the beginning of the project and then left to erode.
 - The documentation is too large and overwhelming.
 You cannot find what you are looking for.
 - The documentation is not clear:
-  - Boxes are connected by lines and arrows but know one knows what they mean.
+  - Boxes are connected by lines and arrows but no one knows what they mean.
 The relationships between the components is unclear.
   - Boxes have colors but the colors are not explained.
 - The documentation is hard to find.
 It might be in some Enterprise Architect project that no one has access to.
 - There is no documentation. :D